-- A) To have a policy that provides a mix of dwelling types and sizes from all new development taking into account local housing needs based on the best available evidence, including provision (in appropriate developments) for the needs of older people and vulnerable groups which could include bungalows and other forms of suitable accommodation.
-The retention of small dwellings in the countryside will also be supported. - B) As option (a), but also requires strategic sites (over 10ha) to provide permanent pitches for Gypsies and Travellers and self-build plots where a need for such accommodation is identified. - C) To not have a policy on this subject and thereby rely on the market to dictate the appropriate
+A) To have a policy that provides a mix of dwelling types and sizes from all new development taking into account local housing needs based on the best available evidence, including provision (in appropriate developments) for the needs of older people and vulnerable groups which could include bungalows and other forms of suitable accommodation.
+The retention of small dwellings in the countryside will also be supported.

+B) As option (a), but also requires strategic sites to provide permanent pitches for Gypsies and Travellers and Travelling Showpeople and self-build plots where a need for such accommodation is identified.

+C) To not have a policy on this subject and thereby rely on the market to dictate the appropriate mix, whilst having regard to policies on character and design.